-The caretakers are David and Tina.
-Tina is the cleaner, employed by the owners for 2 hours per day on all 5 weekdays.
-David looks after the grounds and garden, and the swimming pool.
+A cleaner is employed by the owners for 2 hours per day on all 5 weekdays.
+David, the gardien, looks after the grounds and garden, and the swimming pool.

 A part-time cook can be arranged but must be confirmed and agreed in advance.

 Maintenance of the garden and swimming pool is the owners’ responsibility.

 Things to See & Do near Le Caillau

 There are many English language books throughout the house as well as packs of playing cards and several board games.

 An information folder at Le Caillau contains helpful information including when and where local markets take place, details of nearby shops, recommended restaurants, picnic spots, local fairs/festivals and many other things to see and do in the surrounding area.